retaildevcrews/helium/.github/ISSUE_TEMPLATE/checkpoint.md

 - [ ] Changes in plan versus last
 - [ ] Key design decisions and their outcomes

-### Demo

-- [ ] 5m target
-- [ ] Encouraged to just replay "best of" Sprint Demo

 ### Key Project Risks and Concerns

-- [ ] Present Retro outcomes from the month
+- [ ] Present Retro
-- [ ] Discuss open risks and mitigations
+- [ ] Discuss open risks and mitigation plans

 ### Backlog Review

-- [ ] What is envisioned to be worked on in the sprints this month?
+- [ ] What is the planned for work in future sprints?
+- [ ] Is additional checkpoint review needed?
+- [ ] Is additional Game Plan review needed?

+### Tasks

-- [ ] Multi-checkpoint roadmap update (if applicable)
+- [ ] Upload checkpoint review to Artifact Hub